Tollens' reagent

 Tollens' reagent (chemical formula Ag(NH3)2OH) is a chemical reagent used to distinguish between aldehydes and ketones along with some alpha-hydroxy ketones which can tautomerize into aldehydes.
-The reagent consists of a solution of silver nitrate, ammonia and some sodium hydroxide (to maintain a basic pH of the reagent solution).
+The reagent consists of a solution of silver nitrate, ammonium hydroxide and some sodium hydroxide (to maintain a basic pH of the reagent solution).
 It was named after its discoverer, the German chemist Bernhard Tollens.
 A positive test with Tollens' reagent is indicated by the precipitation of elemental silver, often producing a characteristic "silver mirror" on the inner surface of the reaction vessel.

 Laboratory preparation

 This reagent is not commercially available due to its short shelf life, so it must be freshly prepared in the laboratory.
 One common preparation involves two steps.
 First a few drops of dilute sodium hydroxide are added to some aqueous 0.1 M silver nitrate.
 The OH- ions convert the silver aquo complex form into silver(I) oxide, Ag2O, which precipitates from the solution as a brown solid: